 The needs of public housing tenants, housing choice voucher holders, and applicants on the SCHA waiting list mirror the housing needs of the population at large.
 The shortage of affordable housing is the greatest need facing Seminole County residents.
 Jurisdiction-wide, Black/African American households (elderly and disabled) have a greater need for housing assistance than other racial or ethnic groups and this is also true for public housing residents and applicants.
-As at serve Seminole County redevelop their uniter of public housing units will exacerbate the house moderate-income persons. or passive riousing arms will enduce salte the rious ,,,,,g,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+As both housing authorities that serve Seminole County redevelop their units (discussed in section MA-25 of the Plan) the loss of public housing units will exacerbate the housing needs of low- and moderate-income persons.

-NA-40 Homeless Needs Assessment - 91.205(c)
+NA-40 Homeless Needs Assessment - 91.205(c) Introduction: